Tamsin Stuart Art

 Framed acrylic on canvas panel

-Remember that gorgeous sky we were treated to over Cheltenham at the start of September?
+Harking back to a gorgeous sky we were treated to over Cheltenham at the start of September 2020.

 It was clearly crying out to be painted.
 So here's my take on it.